 Starting with Configuration Manager technical preview version 2106, you can use Intune role-based access control (RBAC) when displaying the Client details page for tenant attached devices in the Microsoft Endpoint Manager admin center.

-To use Intune role-based access control for tenant attach, In Configuration Manager console, Go to, Administration > Cloud Services > Cloud Attach and select Configure Cloud Attach to open the Cloud Attach Configuration wizard.
+To use Intune role-based access control for tenant attach, In the Configuration Manager console, Go to Administration > Cloud Services,> Cloud Attach and select Configure Cloud Attach to open the Cloud Attach Configuration wizard.